How to Prepare Your Florida Home for Hurricane Season

 The summer months can bring stormy weather to Florida.
 Hurricane season officially began on June 1, and Floridians should always have a plan in place to protect their loved ones and their home in case of a storm.

 Get ready to gear up and prepare your Florida home for the hurricane season with these useful tips!

 - Find local shelters at floridadisaster.org/shelters.
 Shelters may or may not accept pets; most county websites designate pet-friendly shelter locations.

 - Gather emergency contact numbers.
 Designate an out-of-state friend or family member to be an emergency point of contact; it may be easier to get a call to go through out of state than across town in case of a local disaster.
 Also, every person with a cell phone should have a designated ICE (In Case of Emergency) contact in their phone, which emergency personnel are trained to look for.

-- Know emergency radio stations which will broadcast storm-related information; NOAA has a helpful broadcast list on their website.
+- Know emergency radio stations that will broadcast storm-related information; NOAA has a helpful broadcast list on its website.